 From the programmer's point of view, communication between two computers is done using a socket.
 A socket is essentially a handle — similar to a file handle — that the programmer can use for both reading and writing.
 However, instead of working with a file, the "writing" is done to a given port at the remote machine, and "reading" is done from a stream of data that the remote machine sends.

 Programming languages typically come with libraries which typically reduce the amount of code that a programmer must write to achieve a specific task.
-For example, accessing a remote computer in Java can be done using the Socket class from the Java API.
-In principle, the programmer only needs to create an instance of the Socket-class (the constructor takes the ip and the port of the target machine as parameters), and then — for example — read the data from the target machine.
+For example, accessing a remote computer in Python can be done using the socket module.
+In principle, the programmer only needs to create an instance of socket, connect it to the target (ip and the port of the target machine is given as parameters), and then — for example — read the data from the target machine.

 Port scanners are a common tool that security researchers use to identify services available on a given machine.
 Port scanners work by iterating through a range of ports, and attempting to connect to each of the ports.
 If a connection is successful, something has responded to the request, and it can be investigated further.

 Note that port scanning can be seen as a preparation for a cyber attack.
 It may be also that your internet service provider (ISP) has prohibited making port scans.
 Before participating in the following quiz, verify that you are allowed to do so.

 Talking with the remote program

 If a computer has a port open, the program listening to that port can likely be talked with.
 One of the simplest approaches for trying out such discussion is the use of Telnet, which is available in most of the operating systems: if not, you can always download e.g. PuTTY (with PuTTY make sure that your connection type is raw).
 Modern MacOS no longer has built-in Telnet but you can use netcat (nc) like demonstrated here.

 Telnet connections are made to a specific address and to a specific port.
 For